Code360In/katacoda-scenarios-32/flask-api/step3.md

 > Use the API to create a book "MySQL in a Nutshell" with rating 9 and view the created book.

 The above command generates an HTTP POST request to the /books endpoint with the following JSON object with the header `content-type=application/json`.
-You may use the HTTP request and response with -v option.
+You may view the HTTP request and response with -v option in curl.

 `curl -v -X POST -d @book.json -H "Content-Type: application/json" http://localhost:5000/books`{{execute T2}}